microsoft/nni/docs/en_US/Tutorial/HowToLaunchFromPython.rst

-**How to Launch from Python**
+**How to Launch an experiment from Python**
 =============================

 Overview
 --------
-This is a new way to launch experiments since ``nni v2.0``.
-Before, you need to configure your experiment in a yaml configuration file and launch the experiment through ``nnictl`` command.
-Now, you can also configure and run your experiment directly in a python file.
+Since ``nni v2.0``, we provide a new way to launch experiments.
+Before that, you need to configure the experiment in the yaml configuration file and then use the experiment ``nnictl`` command to launch the experiment.
+Now, you can also configure and run experiments directly in python file.
 If you are familiar with python programming, this will undoubtedly bring you more convenience.

 How to Use
 ----------
-After successfully installing ``nni``, you can write your own experimental configuration and run.
-You can even use python script to launch multiple experiments as you like!
-The following three steps are necessary.
+After successfully installing ``nni``, you can start the experiment with a python script in the following 3 steps.

 ..